anthofflab/paper-2018-mimi-page-replication/README.md

 The runs were performed on a system with an Intel Core i7-4770 @ 3.4GHz CPU that had 16 GB of main memory.

-### `data/excel_page_mcresults.csv`
+### `data/PAGE09_mc_policya_100k.csv`

-This contains quantiles (5%, 10%, 25%, 50%, 75%, 90%, and 95%) for
-each of four main outputs from the Excel PAGE '09 model: `td` (total damages), `tac` (total adaptation costs), `tpc` (total preventative costs), and `te` (total effect, combining these three).
+This contains the raw Monte Carlo output from the Excel version of PAGE09 for each of four main outputs from the Excel PAGE '09 model: `td` (total damages), `tac` (total adaptation costs), `tpc` (total preventative costs), and `te` (total effect, combining these three).

-### `results/mimipagemontecarlooutput.csv`
+### `src/mimi-page/output/mimipagemontecarlooutput.csv`

 To generate the Monte Carlo comparison graph, you will need to run the `montecarlo.jl` script in Mimi-PAGE.
-This will generate a file `output/mimipagemontecarlooutput.csv`, which includes the values for a number of output metrics for each Monte Carlo run.
-Copy this file to `results/mimipagemontecarlooutput.csv` to generate the output graphs.
+This will generate a file `src/mimi-page/output/mimipagemontecarlooutput.csv`, which includes the values for a number of output metrics for each Monte Carlo run.

 ## Result tables